-Negative effects of climate change on agricultural production due to decrease in water resources, increase in temperatures, extreme meteorological events, deterioration of ecosystems, increase in erosion, decrease in biodiversity, and deterioration in soil at national scale are profoundly felt in agricultural production.
+Negative effects of climate change on agricultural production due to a decrease in water resources, increase in temperatures, extreme meteorological events, deterioration of ecosystems, increase in erosion, decrease in biodiversity, and deterioration in the soil at a national scale are profoundly felt in agricultural production.

 Migration from rural to urban areas, rapid urbanization and industrial pressure, rapid population growth, expansion of agricultural area and tourism activities and excessive use of natural resources pose a serious risk in terms of food safety.

-The national Climate Change Strategy 2010-2023 outlines short-, medium- and long-term objectives as the basis for actions to tackle climate change, and the Strategy's goals include climate change mitigation and adaptation.
-The Ministry of Environment and Urbanization supervised development of the NCCAP in 2011 to enable implementation of the Climate Change Strategy.
+The National Climate Change Strategy 2010-2023 outlines short-, medium- and long-term objectives as the basis for actions to tackle climate change, and the Strategy's goals include climate change mitigation and adaptation.
+The Ministry of Environment and Urbanization supervised the development of the NCCAP in 2011 to enable the implementation of the Climate Change Strategy.

-Figure 17 shows the change of greenhouse gas emissions in the years of 1990-2019.
+Figure 17 shows the change in greenhouse gas emissions in the years 1990-2019.
 Greenhouse gas emissions increased by 130 % in between those years.
-The biggest change occurred in energy sector with an increase of 264 %.
+The biggest change occurred in the energy sector with an increase of 264 %.